dotnet/machinelearning/docs/code/MlNetCookBook.md

 // Read the data.
 var data = reader.Read(dataPath);

-// Inspect the categorical columns to check that they are correctly read. var catColumns = data.GetColumn<string[]>(mlContext, "CategoricalFeatures").Take(10).ToArray();
+// Inspect the first 10 records of the categorical columns to check that they are correctly read. var catColumns = data.GetColumn<string[]>(mlContext, "CategoricalFeatures").Take(10).ToArray();

 // Build several alternative featurization pipelines.